Financial Advisor Website Guide: Complete SEO Buyers Checklist for RIAs

 Original content is far better.
 Google favors content that’s unique, helpful, and directly answers a searcher’s question.
 Content libraries—often used by dozens or hundreds of firms—don’t perform well in search results.

-Instead, work with a team that develops original content tailored to your client’s questions, goals, and location.
+Instead, work with a team that develops original content tailored to your client’s questions, goals, and market positioning.

 Why does Google prefer original content over content from a library?